Istituto tecnico economico

 The education given offers both a wide theoretical education and a technical specialization in a specific field of studies (e.g.: economy, humanities, administration, law and accountancy), often integrated with a six months internship in a company, association or university, during the fifth and last year of study.

 Students typically study for five years and attend the school from the age of 14 to 19.
-At the end of the fifth year all students attend the esame di Stato, a final examination which gives access to every university course.
+At the end of the fifth year all students attend the esame di Stato ("state exam"), a final examination which gives access to every university course.

-A student is called studente (male) and studentessa (female) are also in common use.
+A student is called "studente" (male) and "studentessa" (female) are also in common use.
 Teachers are known as professore (male) or professoressa (female).